Lightedd/Lightedd/README.md

-- 👋 Hi, I’m @Lightedd or Hugo Philipps
+- 👋 Hi, I’m or Hugo Philipps
-- 👀 I’m interested in development
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning C++, C#, SQL, PHP, html5, css3, python
+- 🌱 I’m currently learning C#, SQL, PHP, html5, python, JS
 - 📫 How to reach me : @hugo_philipps on twitter or on my email
 <!---
 Lightedd/Lightedd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.